willypedroso/chuck-norris-jokes/README.md

 # CHUCK NORRIS JOKES

-A simple exercise using Chuck Norris jokes API with React, Next, Axios and Eslint.
+A simple exercise using Chuck Norris jokes API with Typescript, React, Next, Axios and Eslint.